How do you slow down when ziplining?

-The lead guide operates the breaking system.
-This is a basic but very effective system and ensures a smooth ride.
-The break is infact a block of wood with some ropes and pulleys attached.
-This allowes the guide to apply friction and slow the zipliner gently as they glide into the platform.
+The lead guide uses a simple yet highly effective braking system: a wooden block, ropes, and pulleys create friction to gently slow you down as you approach the platform.
 We have heard this is one of the smoothest systems people have experienced when comparing it to other zipline breaking systems around the world.

 So… who slows down the lead guide you ask?